kpboyle1/devtreks/ReadMe.txt

 for the latest news.
 The What's New text file lists tutorials that have been upgraded recently.
 Those tutorials are usually associated with the current release.
-The Deployment tutorial explains how the source code works.
+The Source Code tutorial explains how the source code works.
 The Social Budgeting tutorial explains how to manage networks, clubs, and members to deliver social budgeting data services.
-The Calculators and Analyzers tutorials explains how calculators and analyzers work.
+The Calculators and Analyzers tutorial explains how calculators and analyzers work.

 home site